How much are the Medicare Advantage plans?

 According to the Kaiser Family Foundation, in 2022, 98% of Medicare Advantage plans offer telehealth benefits.
 Some Medicare Advantage insurers are also offering plans with expanded palliative care, adult day health services and caregiver support.
 During the first year of the COVID-19 pandemic, 49% of Medicare Advantage enrollees used telehealth services, according to the Kaiser Family Foundation.

 These benefits aren’t offered in every Medicare Advantage plan.
-In fact, you may have trouble finding some of this coverage in your area.

 Is Original Medicare a better choice for you?